coder/docs/admin/satellites/geo-dns.md

 access URLs.
 The use of two access URLs can confuse engineering teams when it comes time to determine which access URL they should use for Coder.

-To prevent confusion, Coder supports an optional GeoDNS configuration where the primary deployment and all satellite deployments share a hostname.
-All users who access Coder use the same URL; meanwhile, Coder ensures that users are still accessing a deployment that is near to them geographically, offering low latency when connecting to their workspaces.
+To prevent confusion, Coder supports an optional unified hostname configuration where the primary deployment and all satellite deployments share a hostname.
+All users who access Coder use the same URL; meanwhile, your DNS server or anycast configuration ensures that users are still accessing a deployment that is near to them geographically, offering low latency when connecting to their workspaces.

-GeoDNS (also known as _geographical split horizon DNS_) is a DNS load balancing technique that causes users to connect to their geographically nearest servers without relying on anycast IP routing.
-This guide will still work with anycast routing, but we recommend maintaining a separate "regional" IP address for each primary or satellite so you can access them explicitly.
+Geo DNS (also known as _geographical split horizon DNS_) is a DNS load balancing technique that causes users to connect to their geographically nearest servers without relying on anycast IP routing.
+This guide will focus on geo DNS setup, but will still work with anycast routing.

 ## Requirements